-If you’re seeking opportunities for growth for your business, you’re not alone.
+If you’re seeking opportunities for growth for your company, you’re not alone.
 Companies are increasingly turning to international markets as they expand.
 Zambia is one of many African countries that offers a lucrative opportunity for global expansion — but as in any other country, it can be challenging to keep track of all of the compliance risks when you’re doing business there.
 One of these concerns is making sure all of your employees have the necessary Zambian work visas and permits.

-Types of Zambian Work Permits
+Types of Work Visas in Zambia

 The Zambian government offers several different visa categories to foreign nationals.
 In addition to these visas, the government also issues employment permits to foreign nationals who work for companies based in Zambia.
 There are two types of Zambian work permits available to foreigners: